jootse84/jootse84.github.io/_posts/2016-06-14-deploy-your-django-project-in-ec2-instance.md

-Deploying one (or multiple) Django project(s) in a EC2 instance at AWS it is a *relative easy task*.
+Deploying one (or multiple) Django project(s) in a EC2 instance at AWS should be a *relative easy task*.

-I have never been interested in becoming a Systems Administrator.
-I was this kind of developers that panic messing up with the server, although I always find the topic interesting.

-So here I am, my actual job competences includes the deployment of some of the projects I am working on.
-Maybe is it time to consider myself a full-stack developer?
+I have never been interested in becoming a Systems Administrator, I am a kind of developer that panics when messing up with servers and configuration files.
+But it looks like my actual job competences includes the deployment of some of the projects I have been working on.

+So here I am, struggling trying to make our Django app work in a EC2 instance... and I am going to be honest here, I am enjoying it!
+I never thought that I would start to like DevOps.

 ## Introduction

-First of all, I am going to introduce some definitions, that I assume you probably know if you are reading this post.
-You can skip this part, if you want to go straight to the point, and start directly with the deployment.
+First of all, I am going to introduce some brief definitions, that I assume you probably know if you are reading this post.
+You can skip this part, if you want to go straight hands-on:

-Actually, I got some of the information by copy-paste of their official pages, so you can not blame me if it is not well explained or accurate.

-Here some brief definitions about Django, Amazon Web Services and EC2 instances:

 [Django](https://www.djangoproject.com/) is a Python Web framework, for quick setup and easy development of Web applications.